How to Test Ignition Coils for Signs of Trouble

 Thinner than the primary winding, it wraps around the coil numerous times and gets energy from the primary, which is transmitted to the spark plugs.
 Connect the correct multimeter leads to the positive terminal and center pole.
 If the reading is outside the correct range for optimal performance, you need to replace the ignition coil.

 Does your vehicle have multiple ignition coils?
 If yes, remove and test each one separately, take note of the readings using a multimeter, and then reinstall or replace each one as required.

 Don’t forget to check the spark plugs

 Since the ignition coils fail due to faulty spark plugs, you should take a peek at the condition of the spark plugs as well.
 Bad spark plugs can overload the ignition coils and overwork them.
 If you don’t solve the spark plug issue, the coils are most likely to fail again.

 Fixing the ignition coil will cost you about $400.
 Check out AutoBarn.com Special Offers for current deals on needed parts for the repairs.
 Not feeling confident in the repair – ask an expert.
 Is it worth your time or the costs to repair your junk car?

-If you don’t want to test, diagnose, and shell out money to fix ignition coils and coil pack, why not sell off the car for some quick cash?
+If you don’t want have to learn how to test ignition coils, and shell out money to them, why not sell off the car for some quick cash for your junk car?
 Simply remove the non-metal components, and then sell them for extra cash.
 In case you have tested the ignition coil and it is working properly, you can still sell it off (it is one of the most sought-after parts nowadays) while selling the car.